ubcgif/dcip2d/content/runningtheprograms.rst

 This program performs the 2D inversion of induced polarization data.
 Command line usage:

-ipinv2d ipinv2d.inp
+*ipinv2d ipinv2d.inp*

-for the control file described below.
+for the control ipinv2d.inp described below.
 The options can be in any order.
-The minimum keywords needed for an inversion are , , and .
+The minimum keywords needed for an inversion are MESH, OBS, and COND.

 Input Files
 ~~~~~~~~~~~

-Keywords for the input file are:
+Keywords for the input file ipinv2d.inp are:

 +----------------------------------------------------+----------------------------------------+
 | MESH [DEFAULT \| FILE \| NC\_ASPR n a]             | !
 Specify the mesh                     |